-When we followed up with couples who attended The Art and Science of Love weekend workshop in Seattle, we asked ourselves, “Is there a the noticeable difference between couples whose marriages continued to improve over time compared to those whose marriages did not?”
+When we followed up with couples who attended The Art and Science of Love weekend workshop, we asked ourselves, “Is there a the noticeable difference between couples whose marriages continued to improve over time compared to those whose marriages did not?”

 You’d think the successful couples would have made a dramatic overhaul in their marriage.
 This is not what we discovered.

 To our surprise, they were only devoting an extra six hours per week to their relationship.
 How these couples split up these six hours depended on their focus and areas of improvement, but we did notice some clear patterns.